noise-lab/ddns/README.md

 We provide instructions for performing these measurements from both desktop devices and home routers.

 The repository is structured as follows:
+- releases: Binaries for our fork of dnscrypt-proxy on multiple platforms
 - src/measure: Source files for running performance measurements with our fork of dnscrypt-proxy
-- src/config: Example configuration files for using our fork of dnscrypt-proxy

 ## Installation and Running the Proxy
 The proxy exists as a fork of dnscrypt-proxy, which we have tested on Debian Linux, MacOS and EdgeOS.
 To install the proxy and run it, we refer the reader to the instructions for the following operating systems, substituting the linked binaries for [our binaries](https://github.com/noise-lab/multi-trr-public/tree/main/releases):